polyphony-chat/docs/docs/Overviews/core.md

   message was not tampered with.
 To distribute the load of ID-Cert requests more evenly, it is always the duty of the server that the data exchange is happening on, to cache and hand out ID-Certs of users.

-This paragraph simplifies a lot of things and deliberately leaves out things like mandatory defense mechanisms against potentially even more foreign servers, for the sake of clarity.
+This paragraph simplifies many things and deliberately leaves out things like mandatory defense mechanisms against potentially even more foreign servers, for the sake of clarity.
 If you are interested about the details, feel free to jump to
 [section 7.1 in the protocol](/Protocol%20Specifications/core/#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert)